thielepaul/photoprism-mobile/README.md

 - The latest .apk file can be downloaded [here](https://github.com/photoprism/photoprism-mobile/releases/download/latest/photoprism.apk).

 ### iOS
-- For iOS you have to build the app from source.
+- On iOS you can use [testflight to install app](https://testflight.apple.com/join/Rxzv6JpC).